German occupation of Estonia during World War I: Ober Ost

-Tallinn, Tartu, and Narva were placed direct under the German military administration (Ober Ost), but the rest of the country were divided and administrated as Amtsbezirks and smaller Ortsbezirks.
-Usually, representatives of the Baltic nobility (Baltic German feudal landowners) were appointed as local heads of administration.
-All Estonian language newspapers, except the German minded Rewaler Tagesblatt / Tallinna Päevaleht were forbidden.
+Tallinn, Tartu, and Narva were placed direct under the German military administration (Ober Ost), but the rest of the country was divided and administered as Amtsbezirks and smaller Ortsbezirks.
+Usually, representatives of the Baltic German nobility (Baltic German feudal landowners) were appointed as local heads of administration.
+All Estonian language newspapers, except the German-minded Rewaler Tagesblatt / Tallinna Päevaleht were forbidden.
 This situation lasted until November 10, 1918.
 Germany denounced the Treaty of Brest-Litovsk with all its (then secret) additional protocols on 5 November 1918.
 August Winnig, the last German representative in Estonia signed the treaty with the Estonian Provisional Government on November 19, 1918, giving all the administration power to the Estonian Provisional Government.
 Soviet Russia invaded Estonia on November 28, 1918, starting the Estonian War of Independence.